Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 Before you start packing snacks for labor , I would suggest having a conversation with your doctor specifically about your pregnancy condition. can we eat snacks while in labor is a common question moms have and the answer depends on your health conditions and what your hospital allows.

-These days most hospitals allow to eat lighter snacks when you are in labor.
+These days most hospitals allow to eat lighter snacks when you are in early labor.
 But if you are having a high risk pregnancy, your doctor might advise you to not eat much in order to keep your stomach empty, just in case they have to take you in for an emergency C section.